 - Everyone in control of the educational content (including committee members, staff planners, faculty, etc.), must provide full disclosure of relevant financial relationship information prior to an activity.

-- All faculty/speakers for the activity must agree to provide their slides/presentation or abstract/outline of the content in advance of the activity for review/consultation on content validation and relevant financial conflict of interest resolution.
+- All faculty/speakers for the activity must agree to provide their slides/presentation or abstract/outline of the content in advance of the activity for review/consultation on content validation and conflict of interest resolution.
 Conflicts of Interest (COI) must be resolved and documented prior to the start of the activity.

 - All promotional materials (with appropriate accreditation and credit statements) must be reviewed and approved by the SMA prior to distribution.